Armaan457/Armaan457/README.md

 ### 👋 About Me
 - Exploring **Multimodal AI** pipelines and applications
 - Learning and 'Experimenting' with **MLOps** for smooth, scalable AI deployments
-- Unraveling the **math behind these ML & DL algorithms** (and occasionally pretending I understand it 🧐)
+- Unraveling the **math behind these ML & DL algorithms** (and occasionally pretending I fully get it 🧐)

 ---